 Greece weather in September

-With a Mediterranean climate, Greece is a great option for travellers who are seeking a spot of early autumn sun.
+With a Mediterranean climate, Greece is a great option for travelers who are seeking a spot of early fall sun.
 With that in mind, read on to find out everything you need to know about the weather in Greece in September, along with inspirational itinerary suggestions to help you make the most of your post-summer sojourn.

 Greece in September at a glance

-• September marks the transition from summer to autumn, with decreasing tourist crowds
+• September marks the transition from summer to fall, with decreasing tourist crowds

 • While rainfall may increase slightly compared to the summer months, September still offers plenty of sunny days and warm sea temperatures